bkawk/npm-react/README.md

 4. Create a folder in `/src/components` for your new component
 5. Make an index file in `/src/components/yourComponentName` with the component exported
 6. Add the export to `/index.ts`
+7. Test and develop your component by adding it to `/src/App.tsx`
+8. Consider using [Emotion](https://emotion.sh/docs/introduction) or similar to keep CSS with the component.

 ## How to Publish